 How Do You Maintain a Healthy Voice?

 Maintaining a healthy voice is one of the most important requirements of being a professional voice actor.
-While many outsiders who are unfamiliar with voice acting probably most associate the profession with the crisp, resonant voices they hear as part of a finished recording, there is a lot of hard work and sacrifices that occurs behind the scenes to ensure that those voices remain in tip-top shape.
+While many outsiders who are unfamiliar with voice acting probably most associate the profession with the crisp, resonant voices they hear as part of a finished recording, there is a lot of hard work and sacrifices that occur behind the scenes to ensure that those voices remain in tip-top shape.
 Just like any professional singer, a voice actor’s vocal health is both their instrument and the foundation of their business.

 Some steps that voice actors must take to maintain a healthy voice are inherently lifestyle changes.
 This may involve everything from being more selective about one’s diet and what one consumes in general, to implementing regular vocal rest, to establishing a regimented vocal warm up routine.
 While a change to one’s daily habits may not initially appear to have a huge, enduring impact, certain daily actions may actually be wearing down a voice actor’s vocal cords over an extended period of time.